moonfriendsynth/Sack-Lunch-VCO/README.md

 You can find the schematic here as well as gerbers for the PCBs and front panel.
 If you want to make your own front panel, you can use the edgecuts files here to get the exact outline.

+<b>If you want to print this yourself</b>
+<br>Please be aware, I have made a few changes to these gerbers since I last printed them.
+The changes were minor, but I have no verified them myself.
+Print at your own (very small) risk.
+<br>download Sack Lunch VCO Board A Gerbers.zip, Sack Lunch VCO Board b Gerbers.zip, and VCO Front Plate Gerbers.zip.
+I used JLCPCB to print mine, and you can probably get these for about $10-15 plus shipping (which is another $15).
+Or email me moonfriendsynth@gmail.com and I'll send you an old version (which still works just as good with two minor changes) for much cheaper.

 <b>Features</b>
 1. 3 waveform outputs 10vpp
 2. Hard Sync input